docmeth02/agy-cli-mcp-server/README.md

 # Gemini CLI MCP Server

 A production-ready Model Context Protocol (MCP) server that bridges Google's Gemini CLI with MCP-compatible clients like Claude Code and Claude Desktop.
-This enterprise-grade server provides 12 specialized tools for seamless dual-AI workflows between Claude and Gemini AI.
+This enterprise-grade Gemini MCP server features OpenRouter AI API integration for access to 400+ AI models and provides 23 specialized tools for seamless multi-AI workflows between Claude, Gemini, and 400+ additional models.

-**Example 1:** Claude Code calling one of the 12 MCP tools, `gemini_prompt`:
+**Example 1:** Claude Code calling one of the 23 MCP tools, `gemini_prompt`:

 ```bash
 @gemini_prompt("Analyse @mcp_server.py codebase and modules explaining what this code does, think deeply before responding")